-Over the past few years, React Native has become a popular choice for the Android and iOS apps development.
+Over the past few years, React Native has become a popular choice for Android and iOS app development.
 The cross-platform code sharing promise is undoubtedly the most tempting feature of this technology.
-Despite being a very popular choice React Native is not a holy grail and has its own limitations.
-There are companies which already decided to change their mobile tech stack radically and switch to platform-native development of their existing apps.
+Despite being a very popular choice, React Native is not a Holy Grail and has its limitations.
+There are companies which already decided to change their mobile tech stack radically and switch to platform-native development for their existing apps.

-There is however a new solution available which aims to allow implementing scalable, multiplatform projects which promise to eliminate the React Native issues.
-Kotlin Multiplatform allows targeting not only iOS and Android but also backend, web frontend, and desktop platforms at the same time allowing to compile the shared codebase into platform-specific executable code without any bridge.
+There is however a new solution available which aims to allow implementing scalable, multiplatform projects and promises to eliminate React Native's issues.
+Kotlin Multiplatform allows targeting not only iOS and Android, but also backend, web frontend, and desktop platforms at the same time, allowing you to compile the shared codebase into platform-specific executable code without any bridges.

-This article will compare and contrast the capabilities of the well-adopted and already mature React Native technology with the new experimental Kotlin language feature called Kotlin Multiplatform in order to find out what use cases each of them better suits for.
+This article will compare and contrast the capabilities of the well-adopted and already mature React Native technology with the new experimental Kotlin language feature called Kotlin Multiplatform in order to find out what use cases each of them better is better suited for.

-The big advantage of React Native is the big community and good adoption in the mobile community.
-There are plenty of external libraries and custom, open source components available around.
+The big advantage of React Native is the big community and wide adoption.
+There are plenty of external libraries and custom, open source components available.
 All this makes it convenient choice for rapid prototyping and quick MVPs.

 UI code shared between iOS and Android